dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 [Type-parameter variance](../DafnyRef/DafnyRef#sec-type-parameter-variance) is specified by a `+`, `-`, `*` or `!` before the type-parameter name.
-Such designations are allowed for type declarations but not for generic method, function, or predicate declarations.
+Such designations are allowed in generic type declarations but not in generic method, function, or predicate declarations.

 <!-- There are two instances of this error, one for the first item in a type parameter list, and one for subsequent items -->